Open-World Task and Motion Planning via Vision-Language Model Generated Constraints: Appendix

-Our task planning is performed initially via a simple $A^*$ search.
+We perform initial task planning via a simple $A^*$ search.
 During backtracking (i.e., when the sampling budget is exhausted for the first time and a new task plan is required), we employ a set of manually-engineered strategies to modify the task plan based on the most-recent failed operator (e.g. if the most recent-failed operator is a \texttt{detach} that was attempting to place an object atop a particular surface, and there are other objects atop that surface already, we randomly append a \texttt{attach} \texttt{detach} sequence to move one of those objects to a different part of the table).